dribnet/purvs/README.md

   March 25
   In class we moved our starting sketch to the draw letters js and the letters js, I spent most of the lesson organising my code and figuring out how to make each aspect move how I want, I also made the pink squares into a variable that I can move how I want rather than it being in the same place between each letter.

+  March 30
+  In class I continued making each letter and learnt how to use the editor, it made making new letters so much easier.
+I started working on the interaction of the letters too.
+I changed the background colour just as a temporary thing so I could see the changes I was making easier.